< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * As mentioned, early on Luftwaffe night fighters had a desperate need for an AI radar, which was finally supplied by a Telefunken-built radar named "Lichtenstein", codenamed "Emil-Emil".
 The first Lichtenstein prototype was flying by the summer of 1941, and went into service as the "Lichtenstein B/C" in the spring of 1942.
 Lichtenstein B/C used an array of four cross-shaped antennas mounted on the nose of a night fighter.
 The radar operated at 50 centimeters (600 MHz), with a wide beam that provided a good field of view, a somewhat short maximum range of no more than 4 kilometers (2.5 miles), and an acceptable minimum range of 200 meters (660 feet).
 It used conical scanning, featuring a rotating element in the antenna electronic systems to spin the beam around.
 It was Carl Runge's last contribution to the German war effort, since personal feuds eventually forced him out of Telefunken.

 Lichtenstein B/C was mounted on the Luftwaffe's primary night-fighter, the Messerschmitt Bf 110 twin-engine fighter, as well as on night-fighter variants of the Junkers Ju 88 bomber.
-The larger and more powerful Ju 88 was a better night fighter than the Bf 110, but Ju 88s were used for many roles, and there were never enough of them go around.
+The larger and more powerful Ju 88 was a better night fighter than the Bf 110, but Ju 88s were used for many roles, and there were never enough of them to go around.
 Pilots were initially unhappy with the radar since the antenna arrays cut into the performance of their aircraft, but soon found out that it was far more effective than chasing after bombers illuminated by searchlights.

 Lichtenstein B/C radar on Ju 88